AneeshaRama/NextJS-Airbnb-Home-Page/README.md

 **Project link** : https://next-js-airbnb-clone-three.vercel.app/

 ## About this Project
-   - Modern tools like **TalwindCSS** is used to create beatiful user interface.
+   - Modern tools like **TailwindCSS** is used to create beatiful user interface.
    - This project is built using **NextJS**(Production ready framework for ReactJS).
    - **Image optimization** using NextJS.
    - **Static site generation** using NextJS.